Joshfairhead/Obsidian/Trancendental/Evergreen Saplings/Have a clear and definite aim.md

 Tags: []
 ---
 Related:
-# Have a Clear and Definite Aim
+# A Clear and Definite Aim

  From _definitus_ ‘defined, set within limits’.